Arabic pop: 1990s–present

 By the mid to late 1990s, a new style of Arabic pop stars became popular, defining the genre as it is known today.
 Artists such as Amr Diab, Mohamed Fouad, Angham, Elissa, Sherine, Nawal Al Zoghbi, Wael Kfoury, Assi El Hallani, Diana Haddad, Kadim Al Sahir, Nancy Ajram and Haifa Wehbe rose to fame, using modern marketing, both Arabic and Western electronic instruments, as well as catchy melodies.
+Arab pop's hybridity of traditional Arab folk and Western music marks a shift towards a musical global citizenship which highlights the tension between preserving tradition and adapting with Western influence.

 The growing internationalization of Arabic music led to a new style of Arab pop, usually called "A-pop" or "Arabizi", to develop among younger generations of diaspora Arabs by the 2020s, fostered by social media.
 The subgenre blends Western influences (such as the usage of English and other languages) and traditional Arab elements (such as the instrumentation), and is characterized by a sense of nostalgia for one's roots.
-Prominent artists of Arabizi include Bayou, Saint Levant, Elyanna, Zeyne, MC Abdul, Issam Alnajjar, Belly, Omar Offendum, Narcy, Nooriyah and DJamil.
+Prominent artists of Arabizi include Saint Levant, DYSTINCT, Elyanna, Zeyne, Dana Salah, MC Abdul, Issam Alnajjar, Belly, Omar Offendum, Narcy, Nooriyah, Bayou and DJamil.